The signs and symptoms of hypoxic-ischemic encephalopathy (HIE) can be divided into three groups:

 - Maternal high blood pressure

-It is important to note that when these signs occur in the mother, it is in many cases not too late to prevent HIE in the baby.
+It is important to note that when these signs occur, it may still be possible to prevent HIE.
 Doctors should instruct mothers how to recognize these signs of fetal distress, and they should monitor high-risk pregnancies closely in case an oxygen-depriving event occurs.
-When physicians recognize any of the above signs, they should immediately begin to assess the baby and decide how to proceed safely.
+When physicians recognize any of the above signs, they should immediately begin to assess the baby’s health and decide how to proceed safely.
+Failure to provide proper prenatal testing or respond to signs of distress is negligence.

-When HIE occurs, one or more of the following indicators may be present at or shortly after birth:
+When HIE occurs, one or more of the following indicators may be present shortly after birth (1, 2):

-- Low Apgar scores for longer than 5 minutes
+- Low Apgar scores at five or 10 minutes

 - Difficulty feeding